chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-transient-flow-around-cylinder/2d-transient-flow-around-cylinder.rst

 .. warning::

-  The estimated time to simulate 200 seconds is about 2 hours 5 minutes with 10 CPUs.
+  The estimated time to simulate 200 seconds is about 2 hours and 5 minutes on 10 CPUs.

 Results
 -------